Kolmogorov--Arnold stability: Related work and positioning

-\begin{question} Do the analogues of Theorems~\ref{t:ka}, \ref{t:many-adv} hold for adversaries acting \textbf{after} the summation, as diagramed in Figure~\ref{fig:network-out}, for any interesting class of adversaries beyond the cases of: 1.
+\begin{question} Do the analogues of Theorems~\ref{t:ka}, \ref{t:many-adv} hold for re-parameterizations acting \textbf{after} the summation, as diagramed in Figure~\ref{fig:network-out}, for any interesting class of re-parameterizations beyond the cases of: 1.
 Countable subsets of the affine group, and 2.
 The continuous group of translations \(\{T\}\) as discussed in the final paragraph of \S\ref{s:concl}.Conclusions (below)?
 Both countable and continuous families of \(C^2\)-diffeomorphisms look like an interesting case to consider. \end{question}